Hell in a Cell (2015): Background

-Hell in a Cell is a gimmick pay-per-view (PPV) and WWE Network event produced annually in October by WWE since 2009.
-The concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-The main event match of the card is contested under the Hell in a Cell stipulation.
-The 2015 event was the seventh event under the Hell in a Cell chronology and was held on October 25 at Staples Center in Los Angeles, California.
+Hell in a Cell was a professional wrestling event produced annually in October by WWE since 2009.
+The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+The main event match of the card was contested under the Hell in a Cell stipulation.
+The 2015 event was the seventh Hell in a Cell and was held on October 25 at Staples Center in Los Angeles, California.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.

 Storylines

-The card consisted of eight matches, including one of the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 At WrestleMania XXX in 2014, Brock Lesnar defeated The Undertaker to end the streak.
-A year later at Battleground, Lesnar was about to defeat Seth Rollins for the WWE World Heavyweight Championship, when the lights went out and Undertaker attacked Lesnar; Lesnar won the match by disqualification but not the title.
-After a vicious brawl between the two on Raw, they would face in a rematch at SummerSlam.
-Undertaker defeated Lesnar in controversial fashion; the timekeeper ringing the bell after seeing the Undertaker supposedly indicating submission; since the referee hadn't see a submission and never stopped the match, the match continued.
-The confusion allowed Undertaker to surprise Lesnar with a low blow before trapping him in the Hell's Gate submission hold, causing Lesnar to pass out, giving Undertaker the win.
-At Night of Champions, Lesnar was scheduled to face Undertaker one last time in a Hell in a Cell match at the eponymous event.
-This would be their second match inside the structure against each other, as they faced 13 years ago for the WWE Championship at No Mercy in 2002.
+A year later at Battleground, Lesnar was about to defeat Seth Rollins for the WWE World Heavyweight Championship, when the lights went out and Undertaker attacked Lesnar; Lesnar won the match by disqualification, but not the championship.
+After a vicious brawl between the two on Raw, they would face off in a rematch at SummerSlam.
+Undertaker defeated Lesnar in controversial fashion; the timekeeper ringing the bell after seeing the Undertaker supposedly indicating submission; however, since the referee hadn't seen a submission and never stopped the match, the match continued.
+The confusion allowed Undertaker to surprise Lesnar with a low blow before trapping him in the Hell's Gate submission hold, causing Lesnar to pass out, giving Undertaker the win, but not before Lesnar flipped him off before going unconscious from the submission hold.
+At Night of Champions, Lesnar was scheduled to face Undertaker for the final time in a Hell in a Cell match at the eponymous event.
+This would be their second match inside the structure against each other, as they faced off 13 years ago for the WWE Championship at No Mercy in 2002.